Thursday, February 21, 2013

 Slow Food’s “Eat Slow” Winter Farmers Market is back this Sunday at Tre Piani.
 As always there will be a beautiful gathering of families, food enthusiasts, farmers, artisans and even musicians.

-also co-leaders of Slow Food Central New Jersey) have put together an impressive roster of vendors.
+Our friends Chris Cirkus and Beth Feehan, the manager and co-founder (respectively) of the West Windsor Farmers Market (also co-leaders of Slow Food Central New Jersey) have put together an impressive roster of vendors.
 The atmosphere will be soothed by live music played by Trumpeter John Henry Goldman and the Straight Jazz Quartet.

 How many farmers markets do you know that have a bar?
 This one does, being located inside a restaurant.
 Beside wine and other beverages we will be offering delectable lunch fare such as fresh, market-driven soups, panini or Cape May salt oysters.
 Jim's book, Locavore Adventures will be offered at a special price for market goers.